ninjaboy/book-exploring-async-basics/src/8_3_timers.md

 for this is that I found no good way to both get a range and remove the key's in one operation without allocating a small buffer every time.
-You can iterate over the range but due to the ownership rules you can't remove them at the same time, and we want to remove the timers, we've run.
+You can iterate over the range but due to the ownership rules you can't remove them at the same time, and we want to remove the timers, that we're done with.

 The eventloop will run repeatedly so avoiding any allocations inside the loop is smart.
 There is no need to have this overhead.